0xsuryansh/searchNBAMonorepo/README.md

-This is commit handle empty bracket, w/ downstream errors
+This is commit chandle NoneType Error in scraper.py